 Gravity is going to cause me to accelerate at the same rate no matter what.
 Instead of fighting to maintain a lost position, I made sure that I could fall as safely as possible.

-Very often, this means quickly entering a worse situation at your best rather than ruining yourself holding on to a lost cause.
+This often means quickly entering a worse situation at your best rather than ruining yourself by holding on to a lost cause.